hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 - run docker-compose with the Keycloak configuration located in `infrastructure/shared/docker-compose-mt-keycloak.yml`
 - configure the Keycloak instance with the authentication flow and users

-The following section in the Agent application.conf file is used to integrate the Agent with the Keycloak:
+The following section in the Agent application.conf file is for integrating the Agent with the Keycloak:

 ```hocon
 keycloak {